dustinmoris/DustedCodes/DustedCodes.Blog/App_Data/Articles/guard-clauses-without-test-coverage-a-common-tdd-pitfall.md

     Title: Guard clauses without test coverage, a common TDD pitfall
     Tags: tdd guard-clauses
 -->
-<p>Today I wanted to blog about a little mistake which easily creeps into your otherwise good TDD practices.</p>
+<p>Today I wanted to blog about a little mistake which can easily creep into otherwise good TDD practices.</p>

-<p>For this demo I'd like to start with an empty unit test project.
-I start initializing a subject under test and then implementing just enough code to make the solution build:</p>
+<p>For this demo I'd like to start with an empty unit test project and initialize a subject under test.
+Then I add enough code to make the solution build:</p>
 <pre><code>namespace MyClassLibrary
 {
     public class DomainClass { }